w3c/Amaya-Editor/README.md

 <a name="libraries"/>
 ## External Libraries
 Amaya uses several external librarie (libwww, Mesa, redland, wxWidgets, freetype).
-They can be found in the tar file located in the directory Library or in the Amaya page
+They can be found in the tar file indicated in the Amaya Source page
 <http://www.w3.org/Amaya/User/SourceDist.html>